Head Start/Early Head Start

 Head Start believes that the parent is the child’s first and primary teacher.
 Parents know their children best and are looked upon as partners in their child’s Early Head Start or Head Start experience.

 Interested in enrolling your child?.
-Please use this link http://www.myheadstart.com/pre-app to fill out a pre-registration application if you are interested in our program and someone from our offices will be in touch with you in the coming weeks.
+Please fill out the pre-registration application below if you are interested in our program and someone from our offices will be in touch with you in the coming weeks.

 Head Start History

 Head Start began as part of President Lyndon Baines Johnson‘s War on Poverty and The Great Society.
 The Economic Opportunity Act of 1964 first authorized the program.
 The Office of Economic Opportunity’s Community Action Program launched Project Head Start as an eight-week summer program in 1965.
 At this time Community Action Partnership (CAP) of Mid Nebraska’s Head Start program began.
 Head Start transitioned into part day, part year programming in the early ‘70s offering services to 54 children and their families in Kearney.
 Today Community Action Partnership of Mid Nebraska Head Start has center based services and home based services in 15 counties in Nebraska and 2 counties in Kansas and serves 338 children and families.
 Early Head Start serves 48 pregnant women, infants and toddlers in Buffalo County.